 Adams County held a public comment period from September 3, 2020 to September 20, 2020 for a substantial amendment to the AAP, with a final opportunity for public comment at the October 6, 2020 Adams County Board of County Commissioners public hearing.
 No public comments were received during this time.
 Notice of the public comment period and public hearing was posted on the Adams County website in accordance with the Adams County Citizen Participation Plan.

-Adams County will hold a public comment period in accordance with the waivers for the CARES Act CDBG waivers from July 1, 2021 to July 12, 2021 for a second substantial amendment to the AAP, with a final opportunity for public comment at the Adams County Board of County Commissioners public hearing on July 13, 2021.
+Adams County held a public comment period in accordance with the waivers for the CARES Act CDBG waivers from July 1, 2021 to July 12, 2021 for a second substantial amendment to the AAP, with a final opportunity for public comment at the Adams County Board of County Commissioners public hearing on July 13, 2021.
+No public comments were received during this time.
+Notice of the public comment period and public hearing was posted on the Adams County website in accordance with the Adams County Citizen Participation Plan.Adams County will hold a public comment period from February 3, 2022 to March 7, 2022 for an amendment to the AAP, with a final opportunity for public comment at the Adams County Board of County Commissioners public hearing on March 8, 2022. <Insert whether comments were received here.>

 6. Summary of comments or views not accepted and the reasons for not accepting them

 Adams County accepts all comments and views, however no comments were received.